Cash ISA subscriptions surge - but will the chancellor cap ISA benefits in the Budget?

 Adam Thrower, head of savings at Shawbrook, comments: “ISAs are seeing a surge in popularity, with smart savers waking up to the fact that making their money work harder is more important than ever.”

 Frozen income tax bands mean that more and more savers are liable to pay income tax on their savings interest.
-Almost 2.1 million people are expected to pay tax on their savings this year, according to a freedom of information request by the investment platform AJ Bell.
-ISAs are a useful way to shelter your money from the taxman.
+Almost 2.1 million people are expected to pay tax on their savings this year, according to a freedom of information request from the investment platform AJ Bell.

-We dig further into the HMRC data to highlight key ISA trends - as well as looking at the possibility of any ISA changes in the forthcoming Autumn Budget
+We dig further into the HMRC data to highlight key ISA trends as well as the possibility of any ISA changes in this week's Autumn Budget.

 A bias for cash ISAs – and a gender gap